16 Pet Products Vets Never Buy—And Neither Should You

 What to buy instead: A chicken-based, fully digestible bone.

 Rawhide bones and dog toys have been staples in many households for decades, but they are definitely falling out of favor with vets, Dr. Richter says.
 “The occasional small piece of rawhide can be fine for dogs, but the large rawhide ‘bones’ and sticks are nothing but empty calories,” he says.
 Plus, compressed rawhide products are very hard and difficult to digest, giving many animals an upset tummy, he adds.
+Here are some indestructible toys even the toughest Fido can’t break.

 What to buy instead: These rawhide-free “bones” made with sweet potato.